Unethical human experimentation: Turkey

-The Depth Research Laboratory (DAL) was the name given to the political branch known as "D Group" within the Ankara Police Department in the period following the September 12 Coup.
+The Depth Research Laboratory (DAL) was the name given to the political branch known as "D Group" within the Ankara Police Department in the period following the 12 September Coup.
 D Group later became known as DAL, the initials of the Depth Research Laboratory.
-The branch came to prominence for systematic torture and ill-treatment of detainees following the September 12 Coup.
+The branch came to prominence for systematic torture and ill-treatment of detainees following the 12 September Coup.

-Muazzez İlmiye Çığ was the chair of the board of the HZİ Neuropsychiatry Foundation and chief advisor to the leader of the Homeland Party, which came into the spotlight after allegations of experimenting on political prisoners during the September 12 coup.
+Muazzez İlmiye Çığ was the chair of the board of the HZİ Neuropsychiatry Foundation and chief advisor to the leader of the Homeland Party, which came into the spotlight after allegations of experimenting on political prisoners during the 12 September coup.
 The HZİ Neuropsychiatry Foundation takes its name from the initials of Çığ's mother, Hamide, and father, Zekeriya İtil.
-Numerous allegations have been made against the foundation that it conducted studies in Turkey testing drugs banned for use in the United States on patients and prisoners. Çığ, İtil, their friends, family, and some of the foundation's staff denied the accusations.
-They claimed that the experiments were conducted with voluntary participation and were intended to profile terrorists under the HZİ Foundation's supervision, with the permission of the September 12 Military Junta.
+Numerous allegations have been made against the foundation that it conducted studies in Turkey testing drugs banned for use in the US on patients and prisoners. Çığ, İtil, their friends, family, and some of the foundation's staff denied the accusations.
+They claimed that the experiments were conducted with voluntary participation and were intended to profile terrorists under the HZİ Foundation's supervision, with the permission of the 12 September Military Junta.